The Gary Bouma Memorial Workshop Program

-At the start of 2021, TASA introduced a new initiative, 'The Australian Sociological Association’s Workshop Program'.
+At the start of 2021, TASA introduced a new initiative, 'The Australian Sociological Association’s Workshop Program', which was subsequently renamed the Gary Bouma Memorial Workshop Program.
 While we appreciate the pandemic may continue to thwart scheduled events, we will continue to support and promote sociology where we can.

 About the Workshop Program